Find Grad Schools

 Master’s Degrees in Mathematics & Statistics

-A master's degree in mathematics and statistics is offered at 412 colleges in the United States.
-In recent years, the majority of the students getting degrees in this area were male, and 15 were from an underrepresented racial-ethnic group.
-Also, 54.9% of mathematics and statistics graduates were international students.
+A master's degree in mathematics & statistics is offered at 412 colleges in the United States.
+This degree is more popular with male students, and about 19% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 47.9% of mathematics & statistics graduates were international students.

 Education Levels of Mathematics & Statistics Majors

-In 2020-2021, 12,658 earned their master's degree in mathematics and statistics.
+During the most recent year for which data is available, 11,879 people earned their master's degree in mathematics & statistics.
 This earns it the #12 spot on the list of the most popular master's degree programs in the nation.

-The following table shows the number of diplomas awarded in mathematics and statistics at each degree level.
+The following table shows the number of diplomas awarded in mathematics & statistics at each degree level.

 Education Level Number of Grads